-We will be closely following the guidance of the CDC and CT health officials.
+Stamford Peace will closely follow the guidance of the CDC and CT health officials.
 Changes to our programs and/or protocols will be made if or when needed in order to adhere to the latest guidelines as they pertain to COVID-19.

-Consistent with the State of Connecticut’s guidelines for youth sports, we will be adhering to the following protocols for our leagues:
+Consistent with the State of Connecticut’s guidelines for youth sports, we will be adhering to the following protocols for our basketball programs.

-Staff, coaches, officials and players should wash their hands before arriving at games and use hand sanitizer periodically.
+Staff, coaches, officials and players should wash their hands before arriving at practices, games or classes and use hand sanitizer periodically.
 "Sanitation Stations" including hand sanitizer and disinfectant wipes will be made available at common areas, where possible.

 Athletes are strongly recommended to travel to the venue only with members of their immediate household, if possible.
 Face coverings are required for individuals walking in and out of the venue, and while not actively participating.

 Athletes should bring their own equipment to the extent possible.
 Any shared equipment will be cleaned and disinfected frequently.
 Game balls will be disinfected before and after every practice and game.